mmatyas/pegasus-docs/docs/dev/install-qt.md

 **Debian 10** (buster/testing) contains an up-to-date Qt release and building Pegasus should be possible.

 **Ubuntu 18.04** contains an up-to-date Qt release, but misses a few necessary packages.
 You can either use the Qt installer (see above), or the followin PPAs:
-On **Ubuntu**, you can use the following PPAs to get the latest Qt releases:

 ```sh
 sudo add-apt-repository ppa:beineri/opt-qt-5.11.1-bionic